apaytuvigallart/TinyKraken/README.md

    - `AWS_ACCESS_KEY_ID`
    - `AWS_SECRET_ACCESS_KEY`
  - Writes the AWS credentials to `.env`.
 This will allow Terraform to create the infrastructure by using the credentials.
- - Creates the infrastructure to AWS.
+ - Initializes Terraform and creates the infrastructure to AWS.

 ## 🔥 How To Use It
 Right now, AWS EventBridge Scheduler is scheduled to invoke the Lambda function on weekdays at 10:00 UTC.
-Feel free to change the cron to receive the notification whenever you want.
+Feel free to change the cron (either directly in the code or once the EventBridge Scheduler is created) to receive the notification whenever you want.

 ## 🙋 Heads Up
 Note that, when you send a SMS notification from your Twilio free trial project, the message will begin with `Sent from a Twilio Trial account`.
 This will be removed once you upgrade your Twilio project.
 You can find more information about Twilio Free Trial limitations [here](https://help.twilio.com/articles/360036052753-Twilio-Free-Trial-Limitations#h_306ae9a5-c8bd-4859-9459-98acb7b4e3e3).

 ## 👮 Authentication
 To access the API Gateway resources, you must authenticate using valid AWS credentials.
 Specifically, an `Access Key ID`, `Secret Access Key` and `Region` are required.

-You can generate these credentials by following the official [AWS documentation](https://docs.aws.amazon.com/keyspaces/latest/devguide/create.keypair.html).
+You can generate these credentials by following this [documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-keys-admin-managed.html#admin-create-access-key) or simply use the credentials you created during the [API Setup](https://github.com/apaytuvigallart/TinyKraken?tab=readme-ov-file#%EF%B8%8F-api-setup).
+Resources are created in `eu-west-1`, so you must specify that region.

 Once generated, provide these credentials in your requests to ensure secure access to the API Gateway.
 For reference, you can review this example using [Postman](https://www.postman.com/).